-As a musician he specializes in the older jazz styles from the nineteen twenties and the the nineteen thirties: Classic Jazz and Swing.
-But he is also familiar with the New Orleans Revival and with the Jump & Jive, Rhythm & Blues from the forties and fifties.
+As a musician he specializes in the older jazz styles from the nineteen twenties and the the nineteen thirties: Classic Jazz and Swing, but he is also quite familiar with the New Orleans Revival and with the Jump & Jive, Rhythm & Blues from the forties and fifties.

-Joep Peeters is an avid collector of jazz records, video’s, books and photo’s.
+Joep Peeters is an avid collector of jazz records, videos, books and photos.
 His collection serves as a source of information for his work as writer of articles and sleeve notes.
-He also produces CD’s for the Breda jazzlabel Feel The Jazz.
-He also works as a master of ceremonies and announcer for many Festivals and Jazz concerts in Holland.
+He also produced releases for the Breda jazzlabel Feel The Jazz.
+Joep regularly works as a master of ceremonies and announcer for many Festivals and Jazz concerts in Holland.

 Since 1985 he organizes shows and special concerts dedicated to musical themes, tributes to composers or famous musicians, or the music of a certain year of period from the past.

 His musical inspiration comes from Johnny Hodges and Captain Handy for his saxophone playing, when he plays the vibes it’s the percussive style of Lionel Hampton, and when he’s at the piano you can hear glimpses of Jelly Roll Morton, Teddy Wilson, Fats Waller and Albert Ammons.